parkour86/govee-h617a-led-cli/README.md

 Tested on Govee LED model H617A.

-If you have a different Govee model, see Setup step 3 and 4 below to discover the correct UUIDs for your device.
+If you have a different Govee model, see Setup steps 3 and 4 below to discover the correct UUIDs and payloads for your device.

 ---

 ## Setup

+**Steps 1 and 2 are required for all users.
+Steps 3 and 4 are only needed if you are NOT using model H617A.**

 ### 1. Find Your Bluetooth Adapter Name